 - Dry cough

-- Discomfort in the chest, especially when coughing
+- Pain in the chest, especially when coughing

-Severe pain in the ankles or calf that are red or purple (called “erythema nodosum”).
-Sores inside the nose, on the cheeks, ears, eyelids or fingers (known as lupus pernio).
-Sarcoidosis can affect the eyes, heart and other organs of the body, causing additional symptoms.
+Severe pain in the ankles or calf red or purple (called “erythema nodosum”).
+Sores inside the nose, on the cheeks, ears, eyelids, or fingers (known as lupus pernio).
+Sarcoidosis can affect the eyes, heart, and other body organs, causing additional symptoms.
 It can also cause pain in the joints and muscles.
 The symptoms can appear and disappear or last a long time.

-A detailed medical history and a complete physical examination can help identify sarcoidosis.
-The doctor may perform a variety of tests, such as chest x-ray, pulmonary function tests, electrocardiogram (ECG), and a computerized tomography (CT) scan to look for signs and help with diagnosis.
+A detailed medical history and a complete physical examination can help identify Sarcoidosis.
+The doctor may perform various tests, such as chest x-ray, pulmonary function tests, electrocardiogram (ECG), and computerized tomography (CT) scan to look for signs and help with diagnosis.
 A sample of lung tissue (lung biopsy) is usually taken to look for the presence of granulomas.

 Knowing how much of the body is affected and the active form of the disease will help determine the course of treatment.
 People who do not have symptoms usually do not require treatment.
-For those who have symptoms, prednisolone is the main treatment.
-Other medications, such as Rheumatrex (methotrexate) or Imuran (azathioprine), may be given together with prednisolone.
+For those who have symptoms, prednisolone is the primary treatment.
+Other medications, such as Rheumatrex (methotrexate) or Imuran (azathioprine), may be combined with prednisolone.

-Other medications may be needed depending on the symptoms, such as eye drops or heart medications.
+Depending on the symptoms, other medications may be needed, such as eye drops or heart medications.
 Erythema nodosum usually goes away without treatment.
-Lupus pernio can be treated with creams or medications that are taken orally or injected into the skin.
+Lupus pernio can be treated with creams or medicines taken orally or injected into the skin.